toliva/ConnectivityContent/apis/02-Product Management/05-Image-API/02-reference.md

 ### Delete an existing image

-It is important for partners to know images can only be deleted before they reach the PUBLISHED state.
+It is important for partners to know images can only be deleted before they reach the Published state.

 - Method: `DELETE`
 - Url: https://services.expediapartnercentral.com/properties/{propertyId}/images/{guid}